TFGR-321/TFGR_Global_Analysis/Planetary Probe Analysis/README.md

-Time-Field General Relativity — Planetary Probe Analysis
+# Time-Field General Relativity — Planetary Probe Analysis

-(Phase 30–35: Rosetta, New Horizons, Voyager 1/2, Arrokoth)
+**(Phase 30–35: Rosetta, New Horizons, Voyager 1/2, Arrokoth)**

-This repository contains the full analysis pipeline, datasets, and generated results for testing Time-Field General Relativity (TFGR) at solar-system scales using multiple deep-space probes.
+This repository contains the full analysis pipeline, datasets, and generated results for testing **Time-Field General Relativity (TFGR)** at solar-system scales using multiple deep-space probes.
 The included phases (30–35) evaluate whether the TFGR-predicted scale-dependent time-delay Δt(L) is visible in spacecraft residuals such as timing drift, velocity offsets, and distance-dependent anomalies.

-The dataset spans Rosetta, New Horizons, Voyager 1, Voyager 2, and the unified scaling analysis that combines all spacecraft into a single Δt(L) curve.
+The dataset spans **Rosetta, New Horizons, Voyager 1, Voyager 2**, and the unified scaling analysis that combines all spacecraft into a single Δt(L) curve.

-📁 Directory Structure
+## 📁 Directory Structure
-Planetary Probe Analysis/
+Planetary Probe Analysis

 ├── phase30_Rosetta/

 ├── phase30B/

 ├── phase31_New Horizons/

 ├── phase32_Voyager1/

 ├── phase33_Voyager1/

 ├── phase33B_Voyager2/

 ├── phase34/

 └── phase35/

-Each phase includes:
+## Each phase includes:

 Python source code